guyrosillo/finalexam/test1/questions.md

 ##Test 1 Questions

-1. Change the font color of the title (h1 element)
+1. Change the font color of the title (h1 element) to any color

 2. Change the background color of the "colleges" list

-3. Remove the bullets from the "topics" list items (but not the "colleges" list items)
+3. Remove the bullets from the "topics" list items (but not the "colleges" list items) by using the text-decoration property

 4. Change the display property on all the list items in the "colleges" list so that that are all on the same line